Training Module

 Auditing Operational Privacy Controls

-Evaluate whether privacy controls are implemented, operating effectively, and consistently applied across personal data processing activities
+Evaluate whether privacy controls are implemented effectively and applied consistently across personal data processing activities

 Operational privacy controls translate privacy policies and risk decisions into day-to-day handling of personal data.
 These controls govern how personal data is collected, accessed, processed, shared, retained, and deleted across organisational processes and technical systems.